Natural Skin Care Tips for Fall from Seed

 Summer sun damage + the upcoming chilly temps = chapped lips.

 Ditch the waxy balms that do nothing other than coat the lips and treat this sensitive area to our water-free, wax-free nourishing lip oils.
-Seed Glide On Lip Oil provides pure, plant-based moisture from Mother Nature's finest natural oils and will soften, protect, and hydrate lips in a way a sticky, waxy balm just simply cannot.
+Seed Lip Oil, featured by celebrity stylist and fashion designer Rachel Zoe in the Zoe Report, provides pure, plant-based moisture from Mother Nature's finest natural oils and will soften, protect, and hydrate lips in a way a sticky, waxy balm just simply cannot.

 Plus, smooth and soft lips are the secret to helping your lipstick and lip gloss go on evenly.